juliaguida/oystercard/apprenticeship_module_outlines.md

 These exercises can be used for independent study, or enhanced by group discussion.
 They will help you work towards this week's goals.
 If you find that these tasks contain a lot of code that confuses you, you might be better off doing some exercises from a previous week to cement that learning.
 If you're not sure what to do, reach out to a coach right now!
 Don't hesitate :)

+> WATCH OUT, REMOTE WORKERS!!
+Some of these exercises ask you to collaborate with another learner and send messages from your machine to theirs.
+This will not work as described unless you're on the same network, so you won't be able to do those few parts whilst working remotely.

 | Key Skill             | Core Exercise                                        | Optional Exercises       |
 | --------------------- | ---------------------------------------------------- | ------------------------ |
 | Servers/Clients       | [Servers][servers]                                   |                          |